TrashUwU/PokeAssistant/README.md

 ## Features
 ### Read [this](https://github.com/TrashUwU/PokeAssistant#extra-features) if your bot is working and you want to install more features.
 - Harmless and Beginner-Friendly
+- Works on your own bot
 - Anti-Sniper
 - Fast and light
 - Can be hosted 24/7 on cloud or on PC
 - Auto-updates code
 - Uses AI to identify Pokémons
 - Returns 1-3 Pokémons as prediction
+- Pins good spawns
 - Pings you, if your Shiny Hunt Pokémon spawns
 - Pings other members in your server, if their Shiny Hunt Pokémon spawns
 - Pings a specific role when rare Pokémons spawn
-- Returns prediction containing 3 pokemon images and names, if there are many results
+- Returns prediction containing 3 Pokémon images and names, if there are many results
 - No ads **(Premium)**
 - Faster Prediction **(Premium)**
 - Decreased Rate Limit **(Premium)**